 Concerned you might have a sexually transmitted infection?
-Let us help you know the truth by doing a screening.
+Let our Dallas OBGYN or Mesquite OBGYN offices help you know the truth by scheduling a screening and follow up appointments.

 Sexually transmitted diseases (STDs), also called sexually transmitted infections (STIs), affect people of all ages, backgrounds, and from all walks of life.
 In the U.S. alone there are approximately 20 million new cases each year, half of which occur among youth ages 15-24 years.